Darling River Eco Corridor 2

 Project Information:

-Darling River Eco Corridor 2 is a Human-Induced Regeneration (HIR) project located approximately 160km northwest of Bourke and 60km northeast of Wanaaring in the Far West region of New South Wales.
-Registered in June 2016, the project covers a substantial area of 24,637 hectares.
+Darling River Eco Corridor 2 is a Human-Induced Regeneration project located at Mooleyarrah Station, approximately 150km northwest of Bourke in NSW.
+It was registered in June 2016 and covers 24,637.57ha.